steinwurf/waf/README.rst

                             +

 On the initial resolve the newest available tag with major version 4 is ``4.1.1``.
-At a later point in time a we re-run resolve, in the mean time new versions of our dependency has been released and the newest is now ``4.2.0``.
+At a later point in time a we re-run resolve, this time new versions of our dependency has been released and the newest is now ``4.2.0``.

 Attributes::